If you or a loved one has liver cancer, you are likely to be very worried about the impact of COVID-19.

 I am currently receiving an immunotherapy treatment, and have questions about how this might be affected by the COVID-19 outbreak…

-COVID-19 is a new virus and a lot is still unknown about it.
-However, it is understood that certain groups of people have increased vulnerability to COVID-19, including cancer patients dependent on their cancer and the type of treatment they are receiving.
+It is understood that certain groups of people have increased vulnerability to COVID-19, including cancer patients dependent on their cancer and the type of treatment they are receiving.

 Hospital teams will consider their cancer patients on an individual basis to assess whether what is known about COVID-19 poses an increased risk to them, and if any changes to their current cancer treatment should be made to help manage or minimise this risk.
 Such changes may include involve switching a patient’s current treatment to one that can be administered at home, altering the treatment schedule to minimise hospital visits, delaying treatment, etc.